composewell/streamly/dev/MAINTAINING.md

         current release.
       * Ideally, the distribution process should automatically replace these with current stable references.
+    * The markdown documentation files have no broken links.
+See the section about [checking for broken links](#checking-for-broken-links-in-the-markdown-files) for more info.
     * Haddock docs are consistent with the changes in the release
     * Tutorial has been updated for new changes
     * Documents in the `docs` directory are consistent with new changes